TC

 Frequently Asked Questions

-Is the sort case-sensitive?
+Is the sorting case-sensitive?

-Can I sort CSV columns?
+Can I sort from Z to A?